-the presence or absence of edges between certain vertices.
-But we also find motivation to look at some simple distance based measures by looking at Figure 5 which shows a 2-dimensional t-SNE [33] embedding of the original 320-dimensional feature space for non-singleton clusters generated from the full LFW dataset.
-In this visualization, lines are drawn between all images placed in the same clusters.
-One thing which is apparent is that some cluster assignment errors cover a large distance in the embedding, and may indicate that these errors occur over a large distance in the original feature space.
+These graph-based measures are formulated solely in terms of the presence or absence of edges between certain vertices.
+But we also find motivation to look at some simple distance based measures by observing that in some cases, clusters pairs of images which have a low rank-order distance, have a relatively high Euclidean distance.
 We will therefore also consider simple compactness and isolation measures based on the distances between edges present in the k-NN graph, primarily the average distance of samples to other samples in the same cluster in their nearest neighbor lists (average intra-cluster distance), and the average distance of samples in a cluster to samples outside that cluster in their nearest neighbor lists (average inter-cluster distance).